Amsterdam Density Functional

-Amsterdam Density Functional (ADF) is a program for first-principles electronic structure calculations that makes use of density functional theory (DFT).
-ADF was first developed in the early seventies by the group of E. J. Baerends from the Vrije Universiteit in Amsterdam, and by the group of T. Ziegler from the University of Calgary.
-Nowadays many other academic groups are contributing to the software.
-Software for Chemistry & Materials (SCM), formerly known as Scientific Computing & Modelling is a spin-off company from the Baerends group.
+Amsterdam Density Functional (ADF) is a program for first-principles electronic structure calculations using density functional theory (DFT).
+ADF was first developed in the early seventies by the group of E. J. Baerends from the Vrije Universiteit Amsterdam, and by the group of T. Ziegler from the University of Calgary.
+Now, many other academic groups are contributing to the software.
+Software for Chemistry & Materials (SCM), formerly named Scientific Computing & Modelling is a research spin-off company from the Baerends group.
 SCM has been coordinating the development and distribution of ADF since 1995.
-Together with the rise in popularity of DFT in the nineties, ADF has become a popular computational chemistry software package used in the industrial and academic research.
-ADF excels in spectroscopy, transition metals, and heavy elements problems.
+Together with the rise in popularity of DFT in the 1990s, ADF has become a popular computational chemistry software package used in the industrial and academic research.
+ADF excels in spectroscopy, transition metals, and heavy metals domains.
 A periodic structure counterpart of ADF named BAND is available to study bulk crystals, polymers, and surfaces.
 The Amsterdam Modeling Suite has expanded beyond DFT since 2010, with the semi-empirical MOPAC code, the Quantum ESPRESSO plane wave code, a density-functional based tight binding (DFTB) module, a reactive force field module ReaxFF, and an implementation of Klamt's COSMO-RS method, which also includes COSMO-SAC, UNIFAC, and QSPR.

-Specific features and capabilities
+Specific features and abilities

-See ADF website for a comprehensive listing.
+See ADF website for a comprehensive list.